-Eyeseals 4.0 dry eye sleep mask is the best one for dry eye relief.
-This eye mask is doctor recommended and it is proven to help relieve dry eyes during sleep.
+Eyeseals 4.0 Hydrating Night Mask is the best dry eye sleep mask (or goggles, to be accurate!).
+These heated sleep goggles for dry eyes are doctor recommended and proven to help relieve dry eye during sleep.

 Use artificial tears when you don’t have time and just need to soothe your irritated eyes quickly.
 Be sure to use a high-quality product like Systane Ultra Lubricant eye drops.

 Hope you find relief soon!